 It receives loads of the building and transfers it safely to the lower soil strata without extreme settlements.

 If the foundation of a building is laid without understanding the ground conditions below, it can lead to foundation failure.

-It is misunderstanding that foundations are provided to support the weight of the structure, however the foundation serves as a means to transmit the load of the building to the soil beneath.
+It is a misunderstanding that foundations are provided to support the weight of the structure, however, it serves as a means to transmit the load of the building to the soil beneath.